 The Department of Classics at St. Olaf College offers a full range of courses in the languages, literature, and culture of ancient Greece and Rome.
 Five majors are available: Greek, Latin, Classics (Greek and Latin combined), Ancient Studies, and Medieval Studies.
 The last two are interdisciplinary majors, each with a core of required courses; students design the rest of the major themselves by selecting courses from different departments.
-Classics students often complete a second major in a field such as art history, English, history, mathematics, music, religion, or one of the sciences.
+For more detailed information click here.

 The Greek taught at St. Olaf College is ancient Greek, not the modern language spoken in Greece today.
 Students who plan to attend seminary or do graduate work in theology are encouraged to take Greek for at least four semesters.